developer-shubham101/ai_engineer/front_end_react/app_context.md

 ## 1. Project Summary
 - A lightweight React frontend for testing and interacting with a role-based enterprise RAG (Retrieval-Augmented Generation) backend.
-- Provides a chat interface, file upload and JSON document ingestion UIs, admin panels for access-requests and metadata updates, and session persistence.
+- Provides a chat interface with **persistent conversation history**, file upload and JSON document ingestion UIs, admin panels for access-requests and metadata updates.
 - Uses JWT token-based authentication with username/password login.
 All requests include `Authorization: Bearer <token>` header.
 - User roles are determined by the backend based on credentials and embedded in the JWT token (Employee, Manager, HR, Legal, Executive, SuperAdmin).
+- **ChatGPT-like conversation management**: Users can create, switch between, rename, and delete conversations.
+All messages are persisted to the backend with full RAG pipeline logging.
 - Designed primarily as a developer tool to exercise backend endpoints and demonstrate RAG behavior (retrieved docs, filtered results, public summaries).

 ## 2. High-Level Architecture